HYROX UK race maps 2026 indoor arena venue layout with running course Roxzone and workout stations

 Layout knowledge also pairs directly with pacing.
 If you already know your HYROX average time by age group, you can use the map to anticipate where time loss is most likely and where to push.

-Before diving into individual venues, here is the complete HYROX UK 2026 calendar with map release timing.
+Here is the full picture of what remains on the UK calendar for 2026, with map release timing.
 Use it to plan your training peak, ticket strategy, and travel logistics.

 Event City Dates Map Release

-HYROX Birmingham Birmingham Oct 27 – Nov 1 Race week
+HYROX Birmingham Birmingham (NEC) Oct 27 – Nov 1 Race week

-Youngstars Birmingham Birmingham Oct 31 – Nov 1 Race week
+Youngstars Birmingham Birmingham (NEC) Oct 31 – Nov 1 Race week

-HYROX London ExCeL London Dec 2–6 Race week
+HYROX London ExCeL London (ExCeL) Dec 2–6 Race week

 ⚠️